What is Bullying

 Incidents of bullying vary from situation to situation.
 All incidents of bullying are dealt with, however, some were clearly more serious than others.

 Strategies used by Staff to deal with different levels of bullying:

 - Low-level teasing/name-calling: Having a designated person for students to go to regarding bullying issues: Incidents of bullying between girls in year 7/8, were most often over friendship issues i.e. minor disagreements about things.
-Regular check-in by tutor/DAP.
+Regular check-in by tutor/HOY.
 Introduced to 6th form female student who they could report to.
 Sometimes students just want to talk.
-The 6th former would report back to DAP if they needed to.
+The 6th former would report back to HOY if they needed to.